Tnixc/collect/READING_LIST_FEATURE.md

 - Changes are saved to `metadata.json` via `MetadataService`
 - Reading list state persists across app launches

+The recent view uses existing date fields that are already persisted:
+- `lastOpened` date in `FileMetadata` (updated when files are opened)
+- `dateAdded` date in `FileItem` (set when files are added to the library)

 ## Technical Notes

 - The reading list is independent of categories - items can be in both a category and the reading list
 - The reading list view shows all items marked for reading, regardless of their category
-- Sorting options remain available in reading list view
+- Sorting options remain available in reading list view (but hidden in recent view)
 - Search functionality works within the reading list view
 - File deletion removes the item from both the reading list and the library
+- The recent view dynamically updates based on user activity (opening and adding files)
+- Recent view sections show empty state messages when no files match the criteria
+- Cannot add files to "Uncategorized" category - this is a system category for untagged items
 - The implementation follows the existing patterns in the codebase for consistency

 ## Future Enhancements (Not Implemented)

-Possible future improvements:
+Possible future improvements for Reading List:
 - Batch operations (add multiple items at once)
 - Reading progress tracking
-- Recently removed items
 - Reading list export/import
 - Multiple reading lists
 - Drag and drop reordering
 - Reading list sharing

+Possible future improvements for Recent View:
+- Configurable number of items per section (currently fixed at 3)
+- Additional sections (recently modified, recently categorized, etc.)
+- Date range filters
+- "See all" links to expand sections